Browse our FAQs to learn more about caring for your water damage carpet.

 - Loss of Adhesion: Caused by prolonged exposure to water or the age of carpet.

 - Carpet Covers Wood Flooring: removing carpeting may to salvage or dry the wood flooring.

 Q. Why do we use air movers and dehumidifiers?

-Water can be absorbed into the drywall, baseboards, sub-flooring when water damage occurs.
+Water can be absorbed into the drywall, baseboards, and sub flooring when water damage occurs.
 Drying these surfaces requires high velocity air movers.
 That is to accelerate the release of absorbed water into the air.
-It is necessary to place dehumidifiers to remove excess moisture, to both help protect property and create conditions for efficient drying.
+Indeed it is necessary to place dehumidifiers to remove excess moisture.
+To both help protect property and create conditions for efficient drying.

 Q. What are the effects of sewage contamination?